John-R-Wallace-NOAA/adcomp/README.md

 ---

+If one is nostalgic for a screen full of warnings, they can be temporarily reinstated with < flags = "-Wignored-attributes" > in the compile() call:

+     compile('linreg_parallel.cpp', flags = "-Wignored-attributes")

+This works since the flags in the 'flags' argument are more to the right in the 'g++' call.

+---

 As a side note, using the '-w' flag (note the lower case) in the flags argument of compile() will remove all warnings, e.g.:

     compile('linreg_parallel.cpp', '-w')

+    compile('linreg_parallel.cpp', flags = "-Wignored-attributes -w")

 Of course, such a global removal of warnings needs to be used with caution.